 Martha Kim is an Associate Professor of Computer Science at Columbia University where she is also a member of the Data Science Institute and co-chairs the Center for Computing Systems for Data-Driven Science.
 She is currently the chair of the Computer Engineering Program.
 Kim leads the ARCADE Lab

-.
-Kim's research interests are in computer architecture, parallel programming, compilers, and low-power computing.
+where she conducts research in computer architecture, parallel programming, compilers, and low-power computing.
 Her work has explored low-cost chip manufacturing systems, reconfigurable communication networks, and fine-grained parallel application profiling techniques.
 Her current research focuses on hardware and software techniques to improve the usability of hardware accelerators as well as data-centric accelerator design.
 Kim holds a PhD in Computer Science and Engineering from the University of Washington and a bachelors in Computer Science from Harvard University.
 She is the recipient of the 2013 Rodriguez Family Award, the 2015 Edward and Carole Kim Faculty Involvement Award, a 2013 NSF CAREER award, and the 2016 Anita Borg Early Career Award.

 - Thomas Repetti (PhD)